Table of Contents

 Hi [name],

-I’m so sorry to hear you weren’t satisfied with your [product/latest experience].
+I’m so sorry to hear you weren’t satisfied with your [product/experience].
 I completely understand why you’re frustrated, and I’m eager to make things right.

 [name]